team-SPARK-BFMC2024/Brain/README.md

-# SPARK - Self-driving Platform for Autonomous Research and Knowledge
+# 🚗 SPARK - Self-driving Platform for Autonomous Research and Knowledge

 SPARK is a self-driving platform designed for researching and developing autonomous driving algorithms on the Jetson Nano.
-The system combines lane detection, object recognition, and traffic rule processing to control the vehicle autonomously.
+The system combines lane detection, object recognition, path planning, and traffic rule processing to control the vehicle autonomously.

-## Key Features
+## ✨ Key Features

-- Lane Detection
+- Lane detection and keeping
-- Traffic Object Recognition
+- Traffic object recognition
-- Traffic Rule Processing
+- Traffic rule processing
+- Path planning and navigation
-- Autonomous Parking
+- Autonomous parking
+- Multiple operation modes (AUTO, LEGACY, MANUAL, STOP)
+- Automatic speed adjustment during turns
+- Web interface for control and monitoring
 - Video streaming to a computer for monitoring

-## System Requirements
+## 🔧 System Requirements

 ### Hardware
 - NVIDIA Jetson Nano (4GB RAM)